 Remember, you’re hiring the agent — not just the Help-U-Sell brand!

 Not sure where to start with your agent search?
-Our friends at Clever have pre-negotiated big discounts with top-rated realtors in your neighborhood.
-If you sell with one of Clever’s partner agents, you’ll get full service for a flat listing fee of $3,000 — or just 1% for homes above $350,000.
+Our partners at Clever have pre-negotiated big discounts with top-rated realtors in your neighborhood.
+If you sell with one of Clever’s partner agents, you’ll get full service for a low listing fee of 1.5% — compared to the 2.5-3% that most traditional realtors charge.

 The best part?
 Clever’s service is 100% free.
 No hidden fees, no strings attached, and absolutely no obligation.

 Many Help-U-Sell offices offer a range of service packages, allowing customers to select the level of support — and savings — that’s right for them.

 For example, some franchises advertise a “paperwork only” people listing their homes “for sale by owner” (FSBO).
 After you find a buyer, Help-U-Sell will essentially act as a transaction coordinator.
 They’ll help you write a purchase agreement, fill out legal documents, and manage the logistics of the transaction.